Manipur: Public gatherings barred in Churachandpur after Hmar leader allegedly assaulted

 The order prohibited unauthorised processions or unlawful assemblies of five or more persons.
 It also banned the carrying of arms or instruments that can be used as weapons, including sticks, rods and stones.

-Hmar Inpui issued a statement on Sunday condemning the incident and demanding that the perpetrators hand themselves over to the group.
+Hmar Inpui issued a statement on Sunday condemning the attack and demanding that the perpetrators hand themselves over to the group.

 “Hmar Inpui is in no position to understand the contemptuous and coward act of the perpetrators who failed to exercise reason and respect for a community leader in this critical juncture,” stated the group.